 The 5 worst tasting foods you can forage

-There are some real treats out there in the wild that you can use to make everything from wine to jam with, and nothing beats foraging the freshest berries during summer or a load of hazelnuts in the fall.
-But not everything that’s out there is good to eat, and some “edible” plants can leave you feeling quite ill if you eat to many, and there are others were you won’t get the chance to eat enough to feel ill because they taste so bad.
-Here are five of the worst tasting wild foods you could possibly eat.
+There are some real treats out there in the wild that you can use to make everything from wine to jam, and nothing beats foraging the freshest berries during summer or a load of hazelnuts in the fall.
+But not everything that’s out there is good to eat, and some “edible” plants can leave you feeling quite ill if you eat too many, there are others where you won’t get the chance to eat enough to feel ill because they taste so bad.
+Here are the 5 of worst-tasting wild foods you could possibly eat.

 1) Meadow sweet